 It has been, and continues to be, a series of lessons in perspective.

-Ren’s poetry often reflects on the themes of identity, place/displacement, mental disorders, human rights & human obligations, and scientific fact as fable.
+Ren’s work often reflects on the themes of identity, place/displacement, mental disorders, human rights & human obligations.

 From 2005 to 2008, Ren served as the Norwegian PEN representative for PEN International’s Women Writers’ Committee.
 And from 2007 to 2008, she also served as their Human Rights Representative.
 During the same time period, as the Project Manager for the International Cities of Refuge Network, she helped establish and create the bylaws for a network that provides temporary haven for persecuted writers.
 She was the founding editor of the related, but independent, online literary journals Babel Fruit: Writing Under the Influence, and ProtestPoems.org, which involved poem-writing campaigns on behalf of persecuted writers on PEN International’s case list.